jamiecash/algobuilder/pricedata/README.md

 * Define the periods for the price data candles to retrieve.

 ## Build your datasource
 A datasource is the source of the symbol and price data for your application.
-AlgoBuilder can currently retrieve price data from  multiple datasets.
+AlgoBuilder can concurrently retrieve price data from  multiple datasources.

 1) Create a python class to implement the connection to your price data source.
 This should extend ```pricedata.datasource.DataSourceImplementation```.
 Any parameters required for your data source will be provided during set up and can be accessed through ```self._data_source_model.get_connection_param('param_name')```.
 Your datasource must implement the following methods:
    * ```get_symbols(self) -> List[Dict[str, str]]:``` This should return a list of symbols for your datasource.
 Each symbol is a dict containing 'symbol_name' and 'instrument_type'.
 A list of supported instrument_types is available in ```models.instrument_types```.